• Earlobe Repair can be performed under local anaesthetic with little to no downtime

 The area should be kept dry for 48 hours following surgery.

-Exercise should be avoided for 2-3 weeks as they can increase your risk of wound separation and infection.
-Light gently exercises can be returned to in the days following your procedure as you feel comfortable to do so.
+Exercise should be avoided for 2-3 weeks as it can increase your risk of wound separation and infection.
+Light gentle exercises can be returned to in the days following your procedure as you feel comfortable to do so.

-Your surgeon will advise you on scar management and how best to care for you incision.
+Your surgeon will advise you on scar management and how best to care for your incision.

 Earlobes should not be pierced for at least 3 months following earlobe repair surgery unless using the rotational flap technique.
 When wearing earrings following earlobe repair, it is recommended that heavy earrings are only worn 6 months following your procedure and only for short periods as the scar will still be weak and could be prone to tearing again.